octarinesec/octarine-operator/README.md

 kubectl delete octarines.operator.octarinesec.com octarine
 ```

-2. If you deployed the operator using Helm:
-Uninstall the octarine release:
+2. If you deployed the operator using Helm Uninstall the octarine release:
 ```sh
 helm delete octarine-operator
 ```